 Lisa is very open about her son’s experiences with autism, and she hopes the magazine article will reach and inform an even larger audience.

-“Jake is such a kind heart and a lovable kid.
+“Jake has such a kind heart and is a lovable kid.
 Yes, the future is scary to make sure we are doing everything we can and everything that is helpful.
 There is so much out there and it can be very overwhelming,” Lisa said.
 “As you go through things like autism, you need support from people in the know.
 Now I feel like I have other ways to help too, to share and learn.”